priankuhan/Disposition/README.md

-# Team Organization App
+# Radiator

+An ideation platform
-Just built this to learn and practice some new technologies like Elixir, Phoenix, React, Redux and Webpack
+Just built this to learn and practice Elixir, Phoenix, React, and Redux